powsybl/powsybl.github.io/docs/iidm/model/lccConverterStation.md

 $$
 \frac{P}{\sqrt{P^{2} + Q^{2}}}
 $$
 and should be between -1 and 1.
+Note that at terminal on AC side, Q is always positive: the converter station always consumes reactive power.

 ## Examples
 This example shows how to create a new `LccConverterStation` in a network: